7AtAri/Robot_ReinforcementLearning/README.md

 Questions:

 - [ ] What is the problem?
 Describe the environment using mathematics (Ari)
 - [ ] How has the problem been solved so far?
 What are the drawbacks of that solution?
+(Philipp)
 - [ ] Why can RL solve the problem in a better manner?
+(Dennis)
 - [ ] What are the metrics (figures of merit)?
 When is a solution good enough for that problem?
+(Philipp)
 - [ ] Which Algorithms are the authors testing?
 Are they a good choice?
+(Dennis)
 - [ ] Do they achieve a better solution compared to the previous solutions?
 (Ari)
 - [ ] What could be changed / improved (in our opinion)?
 - [ ] A few simulations that confirm our proposals for improvement